TrellixVulnTeam/swahilipython_SCMU/Doc/library/statistics.rst

 :class:`NormalDist` is a tool for creating and manipulating normal distributions of a `random variable
 <http://www.stat.yale.edu/Courses/1997-98/101/ranvar.htm>`_.
 It is a
-class that treats the mean and standard deviation of data measurements as a single entity.
+kundi that treats the mean and standard deviation of data measurements as a single entity.

-Normal distributions arise from the `Central Limit Theorem
+Normal distributions arise kutoka the `Central Limit Theorem
 <https://en.wikipedia.org/wiki/Central_limit_theorem>`_ and have a wide range
 of applications in statistics.